alberttwong/mongodb-kubernetes-enterprise-operator-quickstart/OPENSHIFT.md

-# quickstart of installing the MongoDB Entperise Operator on Red Hat OpenShift
+# quickstart of installing the MongoDB Enterprise Operator on Red Hat OpenShift

-Here is a quickstart of installing the MongoDB Entperise Operator on OpenShift.
+Here is a quickstart of installing the MongoDB Enterprise Operator on OpenShift.
 There are steps needed for cluster wide and additional steps for each namespace/project.

 # Architecture